Stefan-Driessen/ProMoTe/README.md

   <tbody>
     <tr>
       <td>Definition:</td>
-      <td>An output port that exposes a distribution of this data product.</td>
+      <td>An output port that exposes one or more distributions of a data product.</td>
     </tr>
     <tr>
       <td>Range:</td>